Dilute Calico Cats: Exploring Their Beauty and Unique Charm

 Nutrition

-To maintain their sleek, beautiful coats, these cats should be fed a high-quality diet rich in protein.
-Omega-3 fatty acids, found in fish oil, can also help keep their fur shiny and reduce shedding.
+To maintain their sleek, beautiful coats, these cats should be fed a high-quality protein-rich diet.
+Omega-3 fatty acids in fish oil can also help keep their fur shiny and reduce shedding.

 Veterinary Care